Manny Bañuelos

-Manuel Bañuelos (born March 13, 1991) is a Mexican professional baseball pitcher for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
-He has previously played in MLB for the Atlanta Braves, Chicago White Sox, New York Yankees and Pittsburgh Pirates, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.
+Manuel Bañuelos (born 13 March 1991) is a Mexican professional baseball pitcher for the Sultanes de Monterrey of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Chicago White Sox, New York Yankees, and Pittsburgh Pirates.
+He has also played in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians and Rakuten Monkeys, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Career

 New York Yankees

 In 2008, the New York Yankees signed four players, including Bañuelos and Alfredo Aceves, from the Mexican League for $450,000.
 Bañuelos participated in the All-Star Futures Game in 2009.

 Bañuelos missed some time during the 2010 season with an appendectomy.
-In 2010, Bañuelos split time between the Class-A Advanced Tampa Yankees and the Class-AA Trenton Thunder.
-Bañuelos played in the Arizona Fall League after the 2010 season, earning the start in the team's all-star game.
+In 2010, Bañuelos split time between the High–A Tampa Yankees and the Double–A Trenton Thunder.
+Bañuelos played for the Phoenix Desert Dogs in the Arizona Fall League after the 2010 season. earning the start in the team's all-star game.

 Before the 2010 season, he was rated as the Yankees sixth best prospect according to Baseball America, and in 2011 he was rated as the fourth best.
 He was also one of the top 50 overall prospects according to MLB.com.

 In 2011, Bañuelos was invited to spring training with the Yankees for the first time.
 Mariano Rivera said that he believed Bañuelos was the best pitching prospect he had seen.
 He won the James P. Dawson Award, given annually to the best rookie in camp.
-He began the 2011 season with Trenton was promoted to the Scranton/Wilkes-Barre Yankees of the Triple-A International League on August 2.
+He began the 2011 season with Trenton was promoted to the Scranton/Wilkes-Barre Yankees of the Triple-A International League on 2 August.

 Bañuelos was again invited to spring training in 2012.
-After struggling through injuries during the 2012 season, Bañuelos underwent Tommy John surgery, and missed the entire 2013 season.
+After struggling through injuries during the 2012 season, Bañuelos was shut down in August.
+He underwent Tommy John surgery in October and missed the entire 2013 season.
 He returned to pitch for Scranton/Wilkes-Barre in 2014.